nginxinc/kubernetes-ingress/docs/content/installation/run-multiple-ingress-controllers.md

 ## Ingress class

+The [IngressClass](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class) resource allows for multiple Ingress Controller to operate in the same cluster.
+It also allow developers to select which Ingress Controller implementation to use for their Ingress resource.
-Due to the design of the Ingress class, multiple Ingress Controllers can coexist in one cluster.
-The Ingress class has the following characteristics:
+The IngressClass has the following characteristics:

 - Every Ingress Controller must only handle Ingress resources for its particular class.
 - Ingress resources need to have the `ingressClassName` field set to the value of the class of the Ingress Controller the user wants to use.